ds-04/simple_inventory/README.md

 # Why

 Needed something to process an inventory spreadheet (that anyone could maintain/upload) and regularly check for expiry of items.
-Thus, a page can be viewed that will always be reflective of status.
+Thus, a page can be viewed that will always be reflective of status (once the output is re-assembled somewhere).

 # How to use it? i)

 Look at the script - ```MainColumn``` and ```SecondaryColumn``` values in particular.
 Create your XLS file (inventory).

-The XLS file should take the name ```inventory_py_DDMMYY.xls``` (e.g. inventory_py_210422.xls)
+The XLS file should take the name ```inventory_py_DDMMYY.xls``` (e.g. <i>inventory_py_210422.xls</i>)

 - Simply drop in an XLS file into the same directory (```cwd```) as this script
 - Reference and adapt the script accordingly to suit the XLS headings